 This morning I spent an hour trying to take the perfect picture with my professional camera.
 And when it looked ridiculously stupid (because I don’t take pictures for a living and still have so much left to learn), I found myself sniffling, scrolling through failed photos, feeling my self-worth plummet to the floor.
 I felt unworthy, behind.
 I felt like there were thousands of other people in the world far better, far more capable, and doing far better than I am (which there are and that’s okay, but I’ll get to that in a moment.)

 Sitting there I just felt so frustrated with myself.
 I let the fact that I couldn’t get the angle right, the composition perfect, the photo looking like a professional model get me down.
 And honestly, writing this right now sucks.
-Because I (like all of us – am I right?!) doesn’t want to show this part of ourselves to the world.
-It’s embarrassing.
-It’s silly.
+Because I (like all of us – am I right?!) didn’t want to show this part of myself to the world.
+It’s embarrassing, silly.
 It makes me feel like a childish brat, saying that I almost cried because I couldn’t take a picture correctly.
 But that’s not the point I’m getting at here.

 The point is, I was so busy comparing myself—trying to be a photographer, writer, social media guru, Instagrammer, blogger, etc. etc. etc. all at once, that I lost sight of the truth—I can’t be everything.